-When working with a Common REST API over HTTP, client applications should expect at least the following HTTP status codes.
-Not all servers necessarily return all status codes identified here:
+When working with a ForgeRock REST API, client applications should expect at least the following HTTP status codes.
+Not all services necessarily return all status codes identified here:

 - 200 OK

-The request was successful and a resource returned, depending on the request.
+The request succeeded and a resource returned, depending on the request.

 - 201 Created

 The request succeeded and the resource was created.

 The action request succeeded, and there was no content to return.